Colorado Springs Domestic Violence Attorney

 When victims of domestic violence seek to leave an abusive marriage, they risk even more serious harm.
 In spite of what you may believe, you can leave this abusive relationship behind.
 However, we do not recommend that you attempt to do this on your own.

-If you are a victim of domestic violence in or near Colorado Springs, there is hope.
+If you are a victim of domestic abuse in or near Colorado Springs, there is hope.
 Resources are all around you; all you need to do is reach out.
-The Colorado Springs domestic violence attorneys at Marrison Family Law firm are one of those resources.
+The domestic violence attorneys at Marrison Family Law firm are one of those resources.
 Contact us today and we will help you and your children start a new life.
 It may not be easy, but it can be done!

-Getting a Restraining Order in Colorado Springs
+Getting a Restraining Order

 An Order of Protection, or restraining order, is a very important first step in getting away from an abusive spouse.
 Once a restraining order is in place, it becomes a criminal action for your spouse to contact or come near you and your children.
 Any violation of this order will result in his/her imprisonment.